cnobile2012/restycodes/README.md

 ### Resty Codes

 > There are at this time 49 conditions in version 1.0 of my diagram.
 This
 > translates to 49 keyword arguments that can be set to True or False.
+See
+> the unittests for an example of usage.

 > The module has two exposed dictionaries and one function: